University of Reading cookie policy

 I have published a monograph on rewritings of independence in contemporary Argentine literature, exploring the relationship between history, politics and literature in a corpus of six texts.
 I have also written on literary representations of the Falklands/Malvinas conflict within Argentina.

-I am on the committee of both Reading’s Latin American and the Caribbean research network (R-LAC) and the national Society for Latin American Studies.
+I am on the committee of Reading’s Latin American and the Caribbean research network (R-LAC) and co-Treasurer for the national Society for Latin American Studies.
 I am an Associate Editor for the Bulletin of Contemporary Hispanic Studies.

 Postgraduate supervision